dojo/docs/dojo/parser.rst

 .. contents::
     :depth: 3

-The Dojo Parser is an optional module which is used to convert specially decorated nodes in the DOM and convert them into `Dijits <dijit/index>`_.
+The Dojo Parser is an optional module which is used to convert specially decorated nodes in the DOM and convert them into :ref:`Dijits <dijit/index>`.
 By `decorated` we mean use of a `data-dojo-type` (dojoType) attribute.
-Any "Class" (or object, such as the ones created by `dojo.declare <dojo/declare>`_) can be instantiated by using a `data-dojo-type` attribute on some node in the DOM, and create a widget out of it.
+Any "Class" (or object, such as the ones created by :ref:`dojo.declare <dojo/declare>`) can be instantiated by using a `data-dojo-type` attribute on some node in the DOM, and create a widget out of it.

-This is not limited to Dijit, or `dojo.declare <dojo/declare>`_.
+This is not limited to Dijit, or :ref:`dojo.declare <dojo/declare>`.

 Inside your HTML you mark nodes for the parser by setting the data-dojo-type attribute, to specify the class of the widget, and other attributes, to specify parameters to the widget.
 For example: